RamiroIsaJ/LiA-algorithm/README.md

 # LiA-algorithm v.
 1.0
-LiA called by **Lightning Aproximatte algorithm** is an optimization algorithm inspired by nature phenomenon knows as lightning.
+LiA called by **Lightning Approximate algorithm** is an optimization algorithm inspired by nature phenomenon knows as lightning.

 * LiA is programmed in Python using numpy, scipy and pandas